-In this section, we propose a local control law that enables the emergence of circular formation.
-We then explore the spectrum of the linearized closed-loop system matrix under this control law, revealing key features that facilitate model order reduction and subsequent stability analysis.
+In this section we propose a local control law that enables the emergence of circular formation.
+We then explore the spectrum of the linearized closed-loop system matrix, revealing key features that facilitate stability analysis and model reduction.

-\subsection{Emergence-Oriented Control}
+\subsection{Emergence-oriented control}

-Based on the results presented in the last section, we propose the following control law with a gain parameter $k\neq0$ to achieve circular formation:
+The following control law with a gain parameter $k\neq0$ is proposed to achieve circular formation:

-The control law depends on $\beta_i$, and measuring $\beta_i$ is usually not easy for vehicle $i$ since it is global information.
-However, since $\alpha_i+\beta_i$ can be measured in the same manner as $\alpha_i$ by its prey, $i+1$, a practical solution to this sensing limitation is for vehicle $i$ to obtain $\alpha_i+\beta_i$ directly via communication with its prey.

-Preliminary numerical simulations indicate the emergence of circular formation. \cref{fig-5vehicles} illustrates the development of a cyclic pursuit of $n=5$ unicycles, originally positioned randomly and controlled by control law~\eqref{eq-omega-1} with $v=1$ and $k=\pm5$. $\sign{(k)}$ seems to affect the direction of the resulting motion under the same initial conditions.
-The motion is counterclockwise for $k<0$; for $k>0$, it is clockwise.
-The group is arranged regularly on the circle in both situations.